burlachenkok/exploring-python3/python3-note.md

 ## Walrus

-In Python, unlike C and C++, assignment inside expressions which is used in the conditional statement must be done explicitly with the walrus operator `:=`.
+In Python (unlike in C and in C++) assignment inside expressions which is used in the conditional statement must be done explicitly with the walrus operator `:=`.
 It's the same as the operator `=` in C++ applied in the context of expression inside the `if` statement.

-Yhe operator `:=` in Python can be used *only* in the context when you want to perform an assignment inside an expression that is used for conditions in the `if` statement.
+The operator `:=` in Python can be used *only* in the context when you want to perform an assignment inside conditions in the `if` statement.

 ```python